15 September 2023

 Financial markets have experienced more volatility recently.
 For members, it’s important to stay engaged and remember that your future retirement security is in good hands.

-It’s valuable to understand what it is, what it means for your super and how we navigate market volatility for members.
+It’s valuable to understand what volatility is, what it means for your super and how we navigate market volatility for members.

-What is market volatility?
+What is market volatility

-Remember, market volatility is more pronounced in the short-term.
-It’s fair to expect periods of heightened short-term volatility from time to time.
-As you can see below, volatility has been more pronounced in the past two financial years.
+Remember, market volatility is more noticeable in the short-term.
+With any investing, it’s fair to expect periods of increased short-term volatility from time to time.
+As you can see below, volatility has been more pronounced in the past few years.

 Balanced Option Financial Year Returns

 Returns from equivalent investment options of the ARF and STA super funds are used for periods before 1 July 2006.
 Investment returns aren’t guaranteed.
 Past performance isn’t a reliable indicator of future returns.

-Why has volatility increased recently?
+Why has volatility increased recently

 What this means for your super

-While market volatility is more pronounced in the short-term, your super is a long-term investment.
+While market volatility is more noticeable in the short-term, your super is a long-term investment.
 As the graph below shows, even significant market events, like the Global Financial Crisis and COVID-19 selloff, appear relatively smooth in the context of long-term growth over the last twenty years.

-1. Personal financial product advice is provided under the Australian Financial Services Licence held by a third party and not by AustralianSuper Pty Ltd. Fees may apply.
+- Personal financial product advice is provided under the Australian Financial Services Licence held by a third party and not by AustralianSuper Pty Ltd. Fees may apply.